ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_attributable_causes/wasting/index.rst

      - Derived from GBD
    * - SAM mortality rate
      - Derived from GBD
-   * - Incidence of mild wasting
+   * - Incidence of mild wasting from TMREL
      - Derived using a Markov model
-   * - Incidence of MAM
+   * - Incidence of MAM from mild wasting
      - Derived using a Markov model
-   * - Incidence of SAM
+   * - Incidence of SAM from MAM
      - Derived using a Markov model
-   * - Remission from mild wasting
+   * - Remission from mild wasting to TMREL
      -
    * - Remission from MAM to mild wasting
      -